-- Disturb less than 1 acre of total land but are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one or more acres of total land area: or - Disturb less than 1 acre of total land and are designated by IEPA to have the potential for contribution to a violation of water quality standards or significant contribution of pollutants to waterways.
+- Disturb less than 1 acre of total land but are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one or more acres of total land area; or - Disturb less than 1 acre of total land and are designated by IEPA to have the potential for contribution to a violation of water quality standards or significant contribution of pollutants to waterways.
 This includes waters designated by the IEPA as "impaired waters" pursuant to Section 303(d) of the Clean Water Act.

 Projects seeking coverage under the ILR10 permit must apply for coverage by submitting a Notice of Intent (NOI) to the IEPA at least 30 days prior to construction.
-Unless notified by IEPA to the contrary, the Illinois Tollway is authorized to discharge stormwater from construction sites 30 days after the date the NOI is received by IEPA.
+The NOI including supporting documentation, shall be prepared electronically by the DSE for CM and submitted to the Tollway Certifier (Signatory).
+An example NOI is included as Appendix A. Unless notified by IEPA to the contrary, the Illinois Tollway is authorized to discharge stormwater from construction sites 30 days after the date the NOI is received by IEPA.
+For more information on this other necessary IEPA documentation see Environmental Studies Manual.

-SWPPP and Erosion and Sediment Control Plans 2.2.2
+2.2.2 SWPPP and Erosion and Sediment Control Plans